 The hearing aids that you can find today in Nano’s store are a far cry from the very first hearing aids that were invented more than two centuries ago.
-In this post we are going to take a look at the brief history of hearing aids so you can understand how they have evolved.
+In this post we are going to take a look at the hearing aids history, so you can understand how they have evolved.

 After decades of the ear trumpet proving that devices to assist with hearing were a much-needed item in society, the first electric hearing aid was invented in 1898.
 This was known as an akouphone, and with its smaller size and use of electrical currents, it was certainly a huge leap forward in assisting those who needed hearing assistance in a more non-conspicuous way.

-In the 1920s, a hearing aid called the vactuphone came about, and while it was a big improvement on the akouphone, it was still bulky and expensive, making it out of reach for many.
+In the 1920s, a hearing aid called the vactuphone came about, and while this vintage hearing aids were a big improvement compared to the akuophone, it was still bulky and expensive, making it out of reach for many.

 It wasn’t until the 1950s that the first in-ear and behind ear hearing aids that ran off simple batteries were invented.
 While people still needed to carry a small box everywhere they went, the transistor hearing aids of this era were incredibly important for the future of hearing aid advancements.

 Transistor hearing aids were a real breakthrough in the 50s, but there were still complaints that they weren’t small enough and they weren’t easy to hide.
 Analog hearing aids came along in the 60s and 70s and included a microphone that transformed sound into a current which was then amplified through a receiver or speaker into the ear canal.